andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/03_Stats_HRF_Overview.rst

 Exercises
 **********

-1. In this chapter the words "hemodynamic response function" and "BOLD signal" were used to represent similar but distinct ideas.
+1. In this chapter the terms "hemodynamic response function" and "BOLD signal" were used to represent similar but distinct ideas.
 How would you define each of these terms in your own words?

 2. Use `this applet <https://www.fit.vutbr.cz/study/courses/ISS/public/demos/conv/>`__ to practice convolving different shapes together.
-To replicate the convolution of the impulse function with the HRF, for example, set the input signal to "Dirac impulse," and the output signal to "custom," and trace out the shape of a gamma function with your mouse.
-Also try setting the input signal to "Rectangle," and experiment with widening and narrowing the shape.
+To replicate the convolution of the impulse function with the HRF, for example, set the input signal to "Dirac impulse" and the output signal to "custom," and trace out the shape of a gamma function with your mouse.
+Also try setting the input signal to "Rectangle," and try both widening and narrowing the shape.

 .. note::

-  Be aware that the concepts you have just learned are probably more difficult to understand than what you have learned previously in this course.
+  The concepts you have just learned are probably more difficult to understand than what you have learned previously in this course.
 Even if you don't feel that you fully understand the HRF and convolution, go on with the rest of the module.
 After you have read the remaining chapters and have done the practical exercises, come back to this chapter and then see if it makes more sense.